What Is Pay For Performance (P4P) Marketing?

 Is This Available For Any Business?

-No. Skyworks is seeking specific businesses with unique qualities.
+No. Skyworks is seeking partnerships with businesses that possess specific and unique qualities.
 The idea it to partner with entities that not only have a high profit potential but also lend themselves to a particular category of marketing practices.

 What Are Those Qualities?